Jason Crump: Career

 Crump returned to Belle Vue for 2008 and signed a two-year deal to stay with the club.
 However, in October 2008, Crump announced he will not be riding in the British Elite League in 2009 in order to reduce his fixture schedule, allowing him to concentrate on the Grand Prix series.

 He returned to Belle Vue in August 2009 to assist with their relegation fight and KO Cup campaign.
 On 14 September 2009, Crump fell during a last heat decider for Belle Vue against Ipswich, sustaining injuries to his left arm and shoulder.
 In spite of this he finally won his third world title in 2009.

 He announced his retirement from Grand Prix racing at the end of the 2012 season on 24 September 2012.
 In December 2012 he confirmed that he was retiring from the sport altogether due to a back injury.
 However, eight years after he announced his retirement, Crump returned to the sport.
 He joined Ipswich Witches for the SGB Premiership 2020 season.

 Crump rode again for Ipswich in the SGB Premiership 2021 and the Plymouth Gladiators in the SGB Championship 2021 but finally retired for good in 2022 to take a team management role at the newly reformed Oxford Cheetahs.

-In Australia

-Jason Crump was also successful when riding at home in Australia.
-He won the Australian Under-16 Championship in 1990 and won the Australian Championship in 1995 and 2007, the second of those while the reigning World Champion - only the second time since the national championship was first run in 1926 that a reigning World Champion had won the Australian Championship (the other being Ole Olsen's controversial win over Jason's dad Phil - the defending champion - in 1976).
-He also finished on the podium of the Australian Championship in 1994 (3rd), 1996 (2nd), 1997 (2nd), 1998 (3rd) and 2002 (2nd).
-Crump, after moving his home base from Mildura to Queensland in the mid-1990s, won the Queensland State Championship on five occasions (1995, 1997, 1998, 2001 and 2004).
-In 2002 Crump finished 3rd in the Speedway Grand Prix of Australia held at the Olympic Stadium in Sydney behind winner Greg Hancock and second placed Scott Nicholls.

-Crump also won the 1999 Series 500 in Australia (also known as the Australian Masters Series).
-He was a regular competitor in the series which was run from 1995 to 2000.
-The Series 500 often saw top international riders such as World Champions Tony Rickardsson, Greg Hancock, Sam Ermolenko, Billy Hamill and multiple Long Track World Champion Simon Wigg competing against leading Australian riders Crump, Leigh Adams, Ryan Sullivan, Craig Boyce, Jason Lyons and Todd Wiltshire.